MOHAMEDAAKIFASRAR/19AI547-Blockchain-for-Business/Ex_No_1_DecentralizedCertificateVerification.md

 ### Experiment 1: Decentralized Certificate Verification

+# NAME:MOHAMED AAKIF ASRAR S
+# REGISTER NO:212223240088
+# DATE : 16/04/2025

 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm:
+# Step-1:
-1. Issuer Creates Certificate: Generate and digitally sign the certificate.
+Issuer Creates Certificate: Generate and digitally sign the certificate.

+# Step-2:
-2. Store Hash on Blockchain: Store the certificate’s hash and metadata on a decentralized ledger.
+Store Hash on Blockchain: Store the certificate’s hash and metadata on a decentralized ledger.

+# Step-3:
-3. Verifier Retrieves Hash: The verifier checks the blockchain for the certificate hash.
+Verifier Retrieves Hash: The verifier checks the blockchain for the certificate hash.

+# Step-4:
-4. Compare Hashes: If the retrieved hash matches, the certificate is valid; otherwise, it's invalid or tampered.
+Compare Hashes: If the retrieved hash matches, the certificate is valid; otherwise, it's invalid or tampered.

+# Step-5:
-5. validation (Optional): Check for updates or revocations on the blockchain.
+Validation (Optional): Check for updates or revocations on the blockchain.

+# Step-6:
-6. This process ensures secure, decentralized verification.
+This process ensures secure, decentralized verification.

 ## Program:
 ```
 // SPDX-License-Identifier: MIT